-Results and Discussion
+Results and Discussion Corn Yield

-Corn Yield

 Corn yield ranged from 52.5 bu/ac with cover crop at Coon Rapids in 2012 to 250.6 bu/ac without cover crop at Harlan in 2010 (Figure 1).
-At three site-years, corn yield was less in strips following the cover crop than in strips without the cover crop (Jefferson in 2009 and Coon Rapids in 2010 [ $P \le 0.05$ ] and Harlan in 2010 [ $0.05 < P \le 10$ ]) (Figure 1).
+At three site-years, corn yield was less in strips following the cover crop than in strips without the cover crop (Jefferson in 2009 and Coon Rapids in 2010 [P $\leq$ 0.05] and Harlan in 2010 [0.05 < P $\leq$ 0.10]) (Figure 1).
 At the remaining 19 site-years, there was no difference in corn yield detected between strips with cover crop and without cover crop.

-At one site-year, Jefferson in 2009, herbicide failed to adequately terminate the rye in the strips with cover crop.
-The rye likely competed with the corn and contributed to the 38.5 bu/ac reduction in corn yield compared to the strips without cover crop.
-This instance underscores the importance of proper and timely management of a cover crop in a cash crop system.
+At one site-year where cover crop reduced corn yield (Jefferson in 2009), herbicide failed to adequately terminate the rye in the strips with cover crop.
+The rye likely competed with the corn early in the growing season and contributed to the 38.5 bu/ac reduction in corn yield compared to the strips without cover crop.
+These instances underscore the importance of proper and timely management of a cover crop in a cash crop system.
+At the two other site-years where cover crop reduced corn yield (Coon Rapids and Harlan in 2010), farmer-cooperators reported sufficient termination of rye prior to corn planting.
+It is unclear what caused the 23.6 and 17.5 bu/ac reductions, respectively, in corn yields in these instances.

 Spring cover crop growth was measured prior to termination and before corn planting at 18 site-years.
-Biomass in the strips with cover crop ranged from 110.0 lb/ac at Greenfield in 2009 to 2406.5 lb/ ac at New Market in 2012.
-Corn yield was negatively correlated to cover crop biomass across strips with cover and without cover at Jefferson in 2009 (r = -0.92; P = 0.0011).
-Corn yield was not correlated whatsoever to spring cover crop biomass across the strips with cover and without cover at any of the remaining 17 site-years.
+Biomass in the strips with cover crop ranged from 110.0 lb/ac at Greenfield in 2009, to 2,406.5 lb/ac at New Market in 2012.